chiragbaid7/PiperSocial/readme.md

 8.users indicates existing users of the PiperSocial

-       [X] GET all users of the application                GET       http:://api/users
+       [.]
+GET all users of the application                GET       http:://api/users

     ## [x] POSTS API